Talent Compensator Fly Lines

 Mending The Line To The Salmon Fly

 To the fly, to the fly, to the fly are the words that should be going through your mind on every power stroke delivery with a properly loaded Speycast when turning that line on or immediately prior to delivery to the river is just as satisfying as seeing that V shape bullet head powering through the sky on the back of total crisp peripheral vision aware timed release off the water regardless of your leading hand.
-If your salmon fishing thoughts are not 100% on the depth, speed and stream behaviour of your salmon fly then you need to be rethinking your salmon fly fishing strategy.
+If your salmon fishing thoughts are not 100% on the depth, speed and stream behaviour of your salmon fly then you need to be rethinking your salmon fly fishing strategy because you'll be wasting valuable and potentially productive fishing time.

 Malt Whisky Versus Schnapps

 Too much logical thinking maybe but when you go to a wedding do you wear the kilt and drink malt whisky or are you in the lederhosen and on the schnapps!
-The bulkier running line of a well thought out Speyline and the longer more evenly weight distributed head section can be turned (mended) at range to increase your effective salmon fly fishing range.
-Take the time to learn how to 'lift & load' a Speyline to deliver a consistently elegant 35 yarder to gain 'instant' control of your fly or keep pushing the extra 5/10 yards with a shooting head or bulkier Skagit and not truly gain control of the fly until it's back within 25 to 30 yards of your side of the river!
+The bulkier running line of a well designed and thought out Speyline and the longer more evenly weight distributed head section can be turned (mended) at range to the fly which will increase your effective salmon fly fishing range.
+Take the time to learn how to 'lift & load' a Speyline to be able to deliver a consistently elegant 30 yard cast and gain 'instant' control of your fly upon landing or keep pushing the extra 5/10 yards with a shooting head or bulkier Skagit and not truly gain control of the fly until it's back within 25 yards of your side of the river.

 D-U-N-S No: 22-265-4509